 Born in a small fisherman’s village in southern Sweden, Los Angeles based artist Jonas Fisch paints with a jazz-like spontaneity, expressing personal emotions, commenting on contemporary societies and exploring old mythologies.
 His process is instinctive and organic, the paintings energetic and vibrant emerging from his subconscious without judgment, being put together by feelings trying to find a harmony.
 Endless figures, messages, layers and symbols move in and out of focus as your eyes explore his puzzle pieces with multiple solutions.
-You’ll see a face, then struggle to find it again as the same shapes become the arm of a larger character, letters in a cryptic word, poem or clusters of stars and crowns and trapezoids.
+You’ll see a face, then struggle to find it again as the same shapes become the arm of a larger character, letters in a cryptic word, poem or clusters of stars and trapezoids.

 Jonas has exhibited across California, in New York, Chicago, Switzerland and most recently, in Hong Kong.
 His paintings can be found in private collections all over the globe.